ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

-1) **Support multi-Doppler efforts**: Code that directly impacts the preparation of data into dynamical retrievals including, but not limited to: Advection correction, improved dealiasing, multi-timestep gridding (performing advection correction while gridding) and improved gridding.
+1) **Support multi-Doppler efforts**: Code that directly impacts the preparation of data into dynamical retrievals including, but not limited to: Advection correction, improved dealiasing, multi-timestep gridding (performing advection correction while gridding), and improved gridding.

 2) **Volume summary statistics**: Code that reduces the dimensionality of the contents of a radar volume, be it from a radar or grid object.
 Examples would be CFADs, QVPs, VADs, echo top